-Though lectures will be the main teaching method, students will be involved and asked to prepare in depth analysis on specific topics that will be regarded as integral part of program.
-Each presentation will include a data analysis and will be followed by a discussion in the class.
-Own presentations as well as the participation, in the class, to others' presentations will be assessed.
+Though lectures will be the main teaching method, students will be involved and asked to prepare in depth analyses on specific topics that will be regarded as integral parts of program.
+Each presentation will include an empirical section based on data analysis and will be followed by a discussion in the class.
+Own presentations as well as active participation, in the class, to others' presentations will be assessed.

-Slides and other lecture material (papers and articles) will be available in the moodle page as well as the reading lists for the topics.
+Slides and additional lecture material (papers and articles) will be available in the moodle page as well as the reading lists for the topics.

 70% based on a written exam with essay-like questions.

-30% based on the presentation and participation to discussion.
+30% based on the presentation and participation in the class.